 A Level Further Mathematics builds upon the skills acquired while studying Mathematics.
-It is a qualification which broadens and extends the topics covered in A Level Mathematics.
-It is an option for those with a serious interest in Mathematics and it is strongly recommended you study Further Mathematics if you intend to study a Mathematical subject at university.
-This subject is particularly beneficial to students who have career aspirations in the areas of Mathematics, Physics, Engineering and Computing.
+It is a qualification which both broadens and extends the topics covered in A Level Mathematics.
+It is an option for those with a serious interest in Mathematics and it is strongly recommended you study Further Mathematics if you intend to study a mathematical subject at university.
+This subject is particularly beneficial to students who have career aspirations in the areas of Mathematics, Physics, Engineering and Computer Science.

 What will I learn?

 This subject is a challenging option.
 It equips you with skills such as logistic analysis and deduction, data handling, mathematical modelling and problem solving, all of which can be applied in almost any field of work.
 Students studying A Level Further Maths must also study A Level Maths.